VincentBuekers/VincentBuekers/README.md

 <br/>

-     I am a statistician and machine learning enthusiast.
-Currently looking for opportunities as a Data Scientist in the Randstad area, Netherlands.
+     I am a statistician with a background in economics.
+     Currently looking for Data Scientist role in the Randstad area, Netherlands.

 - I’m working on a COVID-19 dashboard
-- I’m learning Shiny and Spark
+- I’m learning Shiny, Rmarkdown and Spark
 - You can also find me on [![LinkedIn][3.2]][3]

 [3]: https://www.linkedin.com/in/vincent-buekers-78a231140/